opendream/openteam/solution.md

 - Why: I have an experience using this to quickly query the data.
 - Time spent: 5 min
 - AI tools used: None

+### Task 02 – 02-fix-the-bug
+- Language: python
+- Approach: Using Thread lock instead of sleep(0) for handling multiple thread
+- Why: When there is multiple thread that access the same value it can be a race condition which thread.lock can handle that
+- Time spent: 8 min
+- AI tools used: ChatGPT